-Why pay more?
-Asus’ Zenbook UX330 is the only laptop you need
+The updated Zenbook UX330UA is better in every way -- except one

 Like past Zenbooks, and many of its competitors, the UX330UA ships with a 1080p non-touch display.
 This is the most common resolution among 13-inch laptops but, of course, panel quality can vary widely from one model of laptop to the next.
 Luckily, this screen is a good one.

 A few numbers immediately jump out from the rest.
 The screen displayed 98 percent of sRGB and 74 percent of AdobeRGB, figures that don’t break records, but are better than expected from a laptop in this price range.
 The contrast ratio of 940:1 is also strong.
-While it’s behind the Apple MacBook Pro 13 with Touch Bar, it beats the Acer Swift 7 and almost ties the Dell XPS 13, which had a contrast ratio of 960:1 when equipped with a 1080p touchscreen.
-Maximum brightness comes in at 315 lux, which is not the best we’ve seen, but its more than adequate in a laptop with an anti-glare screen.
+While it’s behind the Apple MacBook Pro 13 with Touch Bar, and is passed the Dell XPS 13, it beats similarly-priced laptops like the Acer Swift 3 by a mile.
+Maximum brightness comes in at 315 lux, which is not the best we’ve seen, but it’s more than adequate in a laptop with an anti-glare screen.

 We did find some flaws.
 The gamma curve came at 2.4, which indicates the screen renders content slightly darker than it should appear.
 Color error came in at 2.56.
 Because this is an error value, a lower score is better, and anything below one is generally unnoticeable to the human eye.
-The UX330UA’s score is not bad, but the Acer Swift 7, Dell XPS 13 with 1080p display, and HP Spectre x360 all score under two.
+The UX330UA’s score is not bad, but the Acer Swift 3, Dell XPS 13 with 1080p display, and HP Spectre x360 all score slightly better.

 Testing aside, it’s hard to fault the UX330UA’s display in day-to-day use.
 The anti-glare coat keeps it usable in a variety of scenarios, including outdoors, where the reasonably bright backlight can compete with the power of the sun.

-More: Two ultrabooks enter, only one leaves: Dell’s XPS 13 vs. Asus Zenbook UX305CA

 Yet, somehow, the display also looks good playing a movie in a dark room.
 Its strong contrast ratio and reasonably accurate color combine to provide a clear, crisp image.
-It’s not going to knock your socks off, but it’s also hard to fault.
+It’s not going to knock your socks off, but it’s hard to fault.

 Strong speakers, facing the wrong way